magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 To operate with forms we can use a `save()` method from the [`\Magento\Backend\Test\Block\FormPageActions`][] block class.

-To use this class, it must be added to the the `SynonymsNew.xml` page.
+The `SynonymsNew.xml` page must contain this class.
 The `.page-main-actions` css selector will help to identify a UI block with the button on the HTML page.

 {% highlight xml %}